Shopify/react-native-skia/docs/docs/paint/overview.md

 slug: /paint/overview
 ---

-Anytime you draw something in Skia, and want to specify what color it is, or how it blends with the background, or what style to draw it in, you specify those attributes in a paint.
-In React Native Skia, there are many ways to specify a paint which are covering below.
+Anytime you draw something in Skia and want to specify what color it is, or how it blends with the background, or what style to draw it in, you specify those attributes in a paint.
+In React Native Skia, there are many ways to specify a paint.

 The following properties to the Paint component:
 * [color](properties.md#color)